Family farm tax – a timeline of what could happen, and when

 It's important to note that these are projected times, and it is the government who will decide the final timetable.

-• October 2025: Autumn Statement.
-This will be another opportunity for the government to push through the new law and for the NFU to make representations against it
+• 26 November 2025: Autumn Budget.
+This will be another opportunity for the government to push through the new law and for the NFU to make representations against it.
+The NFU has written to the Chancellor again, telling her that “at any farm kitchen table, the biggest worry is your proposed changes to inheritance tax”.

 • November 2025: ‘Ways and Means’ motion passed by the House of Commons, giving the family farm tax temporary legal affect until the Finance Bill passes.
 The Second Reading of the Finance Bill must happen 30 days after the Budget, and this is the first opportunity to formally table amendments.